Botanic Park remains open.

 Find out how we care for the park before and after events.

-Free guided tours, taking in the history and significant plantings of the Park, take place every Monday at 2pm (except Christmas Day), departing from the Friends Gate, Plane Tree Drive (in front of North Lodge).
+Free guided tours, taking in the history and significant plantings of the Park, take place every Monday at 2pm (except Christmas Day and Monday 9 March 2020), departing from the Friends Gate, Plane Tree Drive (in front of North Lodge).

 For more information or to organise special interest or private walks visit the Friends of the Botanic Gardens website.

 Please note all guided walks are cancelled on days forecast to reach 36 degrees or more.

 Public Safety reminder: Visitors to Botanic Park are being reminded not to handle bats and be mindful especially around Speakers' Corner.

 During high temperatures, heat-stressed bats and pups can fall to the ground.
 Contact with a bat can be very dangerous and the animals must only be handled by appropriately trained and vaccinated bat handlers.